 - Quantitative Reasoning

-Your performance during the first sections of verbal and math questions drive the difficulty of the second part of each section.
+Your performance during the first sections of GRE vocabulary - verbal - English and GRE math questions drive the difficulty of the second part of each section to follow.
 The US cost to take the GRE is $205.
 However, there are fee waivers and fee reductions available for those who qualify.

 Who Should Take the GRE?

 The GRE is an important tool for anyone wishing to enter a graduate program.
-It’s provides a measurement of skill and knowledge that is not only useful to the college, but also the program applicant.
+It provides a measurement of skill and knowledge that is not only useful to the colleges choosing between applicants, but also the program applicant.
 The last thing you want to do is enter a graduate program you aren’t prepared to complete.
-A successful score on a GRE lets you know that you possess the academic ability to succeed.
-Completing the GRE and getting the best score you are capable of can help you get into the online or traditional program of your choice.
-Not unlike the SAT or ACT when applying as a freshman in college, your score on the GRE can rank you and therefore help you in the decision-making process as you whittle down your options of school.
+A high score on a GRE lets you know that you possess the academic ability to succeed in a full-length or accelerated graduate program.
+Completing the GRE and getting the best score you are capable of can help you get into the online or traditional program you'd prefer.
+Not unlike the SAT or ACT when applying as a freshman in college, your score on the GRE can rank you and will help you in the decision-making process as you whittle down your options of schools and close in on the right program for you.

 The GMAT is the traditional test one might take to get into s business school program.
 However, as mentioned before, many schools are stepping away from the GMAT-only approach and are beginning to accept a GRE score in its place.
-Because this is a relatively new phenomenon, you should always check with your top schools of choice before you decide to take the GMAT or GRE.
+Because this is a relatively new phenomenon, you should always check with your top schools before making a decision to take the LSAT,GMAT, or GRE.

 How Important is the GRE for Graduate School Admissions?

 The importance of the GRE for admission to graduate school should not be underestimated.
-The test has been shown to indicate the chances of an applicant’s success during the first year of a graduate program, therefore, admissions committees usually look closely at the GRE score of each applicant.
+The test has been shown to indicate the chances of an applicant’s success during the first year of a graduate program no matter their subject of study or what format they use.
+Therefore, admissions committees usually look closely at the GRE score of each applicant.

 Many institutions accept GRE scores as part of the application process to their graduate programs.
 Examples include: